sci-42ver/SICP_SDF/sicp_notes.md

   - An5Drama's question
     2: here $z$ won't exist in $t,e,y$, so it is safe to replace (i.e. "a *fresh* name").
 More detailed about "free" see the book.
 - [lexical scoping](https://www.shecodes.io/athena/9740-what-is-lexical-scoping-and-how-does-it-work-in-javascript#:~:text=Lexical%20scoping%20is%20a%20way,interact%20with%20examples%20in%20JavaScript.) just means child scope can use all variables defined in the parent scope but not vice versa.
+  > > For example, lexical scoping determines that when a variable is *declared inside a function*, it is local to that function and *cannot be accessed outside* of it.
+This means that variables *declared outside of the function can be accessed* by the functions defined within it.
 - > the simplest name-packaging problem
   i.e. to [package the function](https://stackoverflow.com/a/20520767/21294350).
   > better structuring a procedure, not for efficiency